Saülo Mercader: Biography

-The city of Figeac (in the Lot region, South of France) welcomes two exhibitions in 1995 and 2000 on the Minotaur theme : Les Hurlements du Taureau, hailed by the media : written press, audio and TV reports.
-It is in 2000 inside the art gallery that he paints one of his major works : la Bachannale des Minotaures.
-This very large painting is successively shown with a series of minotaurs at the Palacio del Infantado in Guadalajara and in Alicante (Spain).
+The city of Figeac (in the Lot region, South of France) welcomes two exhibitions in 1995 and 2000 on the Minotaur theme : Les Hurlements du Taureau.
+In 2000, he paints one of his major works : la Bachannale des Minotaures.
+This very large painting is shown along with a series of minotaurs at the Palacio del Infantado in Guadalajara and in Alicante (Spain).

-Saülo Mercader has always been interested in transmitting his knowledge He was often invited to animate classes among young pupils.
-He participates in a program : L’Art à l’Ecole with itinerant exhibitions and punctual conferences sponsored by The Ministry of Youth and Sports.
+Saülo Mercader has always been interested in transmitting his knowledge.
+He was often invited to animate classes among young pupils.
+He participates in a program : L’Art à l’Ecole with exhibitions and conferences sponsored by The Ministry of Youth and Sports.

 Saülo Mercader often travels to his native country.
-His exhibition : El Euro y Los Minotauros (2002–2003) at the Lonja del Pescado in Alicante is sponsored by Alicante Townhall, the Consortium of museums and the Generalitat of Valencia.
+His exhibition : El Euro y Los Minotauros (2002–2003) at the Lonja del Pescado in Alicante is sponsored by Alicante Townhall, the consortium of museums and the Generalitat of Valencia.
 He regularly exhibits in the French provinces.
 His exhibition : Les hologénies de l’Etron at the Cervantes Cultural Institute in Toulouse (South of France) surprises by the originality of its theme.

-A few years later, he has the honour to represent the Spanish artists living in Paris during a reception given at the Spanish Embassy where he met king Juan Carlos.
+A few years later, he has the honour to represent the Spanish artists living in Paris during a reception given at the Spanish Embassy where he met former King of Spain Juan Carlos I.

-In 2012, he is officially invited by the French Embassy in Astana (Kazakhstan) where he exhibits his paintings on the occasion of the French National Feast (July 14).
-The press, media, audio and TV reports speak abundantly of his exhibition.
+In 2012, he was officially invited by the French Embassy in Astana (Kazakhstan) where he exhibited his paintings on the occasion of the French National Feast (July 14).

-During his stay in Kazakhstan and Ouzbekistan, he visited extraordinary places such as the Tangaly Petroglyphs, ancient monuments on the Silk Road thraught with History and legends, Mongol and Asian architecture, his visit at Edouard Kazarian's workshop in Almaty, valuable museums, all those treasures that are sources of inspiration that Saülo Mercader exploits with bulimia.
+During his stay in Kazakhstan and Ouzbekistan, he visited places such as the Tangaly Petroglyphs, ancient monuments on the Silk Road, Mongol and Asian architecture, Edouard Kazarian's workshop in Almaty, and historic museums.

-He often goes to Spain to do public works, stone or bronze busts, painted portraits and to exhibit as well.
-He exceptionally participated at the Fallas in Alicante in 2007 by making a bull with diverse materials in the pure tradition of the Ninots.
-It reminded him of his early years as an apprentice when he learnt all the techniques of constructions (mostly frameworks) in the building of the Fallas.
+He often goes to Spain to do public works, stone or bronze busts, painted portraits and to exhibit.
+He participated at the Fallas in Alicante in 2007 by making a bull with diverse materials in the pure tradition of the Ninots.

 Distinctions

-Saülo Mercader gets the Prize of the Vocation Fund (Barcelone – Spain); He gets a grant from the French Government.
-In 1981, he gets the Fulbright Grant.
+Saülo Mercader received the Prize of the Vocation Fund (Barcelone – Spain), and received a grant from the French government.
+In 1981, he was awarded the Fulbright Grant.

 He is Commander in the Order of the Arts and Letters (French Ministry of Culture).
-He is awarded the Vermeil Medal of the City of Paris.
+He was awarded the Vermeil Medal of the City of Paris.